ifs-rwth-aachen/RWTH-Colors/README.md

 ## Tip
 You can get even more beautiful plots if you use rwthcolors together with the [SciencePlots](https://github.com/garrettj403/SciencePlots) python package.
-Then you can use for example:
+Then you can use the following style combination for example and get beautiful scientific looking plots that utilize RWTH colors:

 `with plt.style.context(['science', 'grid', 'rwth']):
 	...
 `

-or another example:
+Another example:

 ```
 import matplotlib.pyplot as plt